Our classes run weekly. Be sure to check our social media for updates during the school summer and Christmas holidays though.

 Welcome to Egyptian Dance Norwich

-Providing Egyptian dance classes and performances in Norwich and Norfolk.
+Providing Egyptian-style bellydance classes and performances in Norwich and Norfolk.

 Origins Of Belly Dancing

-In Arabic, the dance is known as “Raqs Sharqi” (Eastern Dance) or “Raqs Baladi” (Country Dance).
-Social dancing in the Middle East is ‘baladi’ ie the dance of the country and is predominantly passed down from mother to daughter.
+In Arabic, this expressive dance is referred to as “Raqs Sharqi” (Eastern Dance) or “Raqs Baladi” (Country Dance).
+In Egypt, social dancing is known as ‘baladi’, reflecting the dance of the land and is traditionally passed down from mothers to daughters.
 This form of dancing has, however, also been elevated to a highly technical art form by top professional performers.

-Norwich Egyptian Dance (or belly dance as its more commonly known) classes have been established since 2011 and delivered by Kay, an experienced dancer and teacher.
+Norwich Egyptian Dance classes have been established since 2011 and delivered by Kay, an experienced dancer and teacher.

-Kay aims to share the joy this dance form gives her with others.
-Classes will not only introduce you to the music and dance style of Egypt also provide an opportunity to find connections, form friendships, increase body awareness and confidence and aid relaxation all in a supportive environment.
+Kay is eager to share the joy and vitality that this dance brings her with others.
+Classes not only introduce you to the enchanting music and dance styles of Egypt but also foster connections, build friendships, enhance body awareness and confidence, and promote relaxation, all within a supportive atmosphere.

 OUR CLASSES